Home » Type » Soups + Stews » Cuban Black Bean Soup

 • Prepare the black beans.
 If using dried beans, pre-cook them or cook in the instant pot.
 Canned beans can simply be drained and rinsed before using.
 Set aside until ready to use.

-• Puree soup.
-Remove the oranges halves and bay leaves.
+• Puree the soup.
+Remove the orange halves and bay leaves.
 Using a stick blender or cup blender, puree the soup until desired consistency.

 And now your black bean soup is ready to enjoy!